 What are behavioral interview questions?

-Behavioral interview questions are questions that are designed to elicit specific examples of how a candidate has behaved in the past.
-The theory behind these questions is that past behavior is the best predictor of future behavior.
+Behavioural interview questions are questions that are designed to elicit specific examples of how a candidate has behaved in the past.
+The theory behind these questions is that past behaviour is the best predictor of future behaviour.
 By asking candidates to describe specific situations, actions, and outcomes from their past experiences, hiring managers can gain insight into how they will perform in a new role.

-Behavioral interview questions typically begin with phrases such as “Tell me about a time when…”, “Describe a situation where…”, or “Give me an example of…”.
+Behavioural interview questions typically begin with phrases such as “Tell me about a time when…”, “Describe a situation where…”, or “Give me an example of…”.
 These questions can be challenging to answer, as they require candidates to draw on their own experiences and provide specific, detailed answers.

 Why do employers use behavioral interview questions?